The 7 stages of the sales cycle explained

 A sales cycle gives you a template for what action you should be taking at each point in the sale.
 Every prospect should be approached differently because they are all in different stages of the sales cycle.
 When you understand where each prospect is in the sales cycle you can refine your message for that particular person.

 Your sales cycle will also offer insight into how efficient your business’s sales operations are.
 The length of your sales process can be tracked and compared to the industry average.
-For instance, let’s say that your company’s sales cycle is shorter than the industry average.
+For instance, let us say that your company’s sales cycle is shorter than the industry average.
 This could mean that your company’s sales department is performing more efficiently than most of your competitors.

 This article in the Harvard Business Review shows that companies with a formal sales process generated 28 percent higher revenue growth.
 These companies had a clearly defined sales process, spent at least three hours a month managing their pipeline, and they trained their sales managers on how to manage their pipeline as well.

-Using a CRM to Measure the Sales Cycle
+Using a CRM to measure the sales cycle

 Now you understand what the sales cycle is and what each stage involves.
 But you may be wondering how you are supposed to manage all of this and how to teach your employees to implement it.
 One solution to this problem is a Customer Relationship Management (CRM) system.